Nidhi-NS/LeafNow/README.md

-# LeafNow
+# Farmers-website
-A full-stack development project on the topic named LeafNow - Buying/Selling/Donating of Plants and Seeds.
+A farming website made with Bootstrap 4